Why should sentence run-ons be avoided in EAP?

-This is the first of two lessons about Sentence Run-Ons and Fragments.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Sentence Run-Ons and Fragments.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the four sentence structures in English grammar